 While some of the Festival’s stages will have folding seats available on a first-come, first-served basis, to guarantee that you have a seat at every location, we encourage you to bring your own portable chair.

 Official 2018 North Carolina Folk Festival Schedule

-The 2018 festival schedule will be announced in early summer 2018, at which time it will become available for viewing at ncfolkfestival.com/schedule.
-In the meantime, be sure to sign up for our newsletter to receive the first notifications announcing performers, the schedule of performances, and other important news from the Festival.
+The 2018 festival schedule is available for viewing at ncfolkfestival.com/schedule.
+Be sure to sign up for our newsletter to receive the first notifications announcing performers, the schedule of performances, and other important news from the Festival.

 Official 2018 North Carolina Folk Festival Map

 - Friday, September 7, 2018: 6:00 – 10:00 pm

 - Saturday, September 8, 2018: noon – 10:00 pm

 - Sunday, September 9, 2018: noon – 6:30 pm